-Whether you’re looking to build a dedicated ticketing platform, or you’re just interested in utilizing some of the core features from Ticketmaster, this guide will share how to start building the underlying workflows for an MVP.
+Whether you’re looking to build a dedicated ticketing platform, or you’re just interested in using some of the core features from Ticketmaster, this guide will share how to start building the underlying workflows for an MVP.

 The steps to building a Ticketmaster clone with no code include: